a7il10/holbertonschool-AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+This repository holds the preliminary phase of a student endeavor to construct a replica of the AirBnB website.
+This phase implements a backend interface, or console, to administer program data.
+Console directives permit the user to create, modify, and eliminate objects, as well as oversee file storage.
+Employing a methodology of JSON serialization/deserialization, storage persists between sessions.

 ---